dosanity/dosanity.github.io/webpages/school_district_analysis.md

 Based on these results, there are many changes to the school district analysis after we addressed the issue that was brought to light by the school board wherein there is evidence of academic dishonesty.
 Some major changes are:

 + Replacing the 9th grade values brought average scores lower for Thomas High School due to the inclusion of `NaN` values in the data set.
 By looking at just the 10th - 12th grade data, the averages were higher.
-+ By removing the 9th grade data, Thomas High School was a high performing school once more.
++ By removing the 9th grade data, Thomas High School was a high-performing school once more.
-+ The `% Passing Math` increased from 66.9% to 93% with only analyzing 10th - 12th grade data.
++ The `% Passing Math` increased from 66.9% to 93% by only analyzing 10th - 12th grade data.
-+ The `% Passing Reading` increased from 69.6% to 97% with only analyzing 10th - 12th grade data.
++ The `% Passing Reading` increased from 69.6% to 97% by only analyzing 10th - 12th grade data.
-+ The `% Overall Passing` increased from 65% to 90% with only analyzing 10th - 12th grade data.
++ The `% Overall Passing` increased from 65% to 90% by only analyzing 10th - 12th grade data.